Glenn Tipton

 Glenn Raymond Tipton (born 25 October 1947) is an English guitarist.
-Often noted for his complex playing style and classically influenced solos, he is best known as one of the lead guitarists for heavy metal band Judas Priest.
+Often noted for his complex playing style and classically influenced solos, he is best known as one of the lead guitarists for the heavy metal band Judas Priest.
+He is the second longest-serving member of the band, after bassist Ian Hill.
+Tipton and Hill are the only two members of the band who have appeared on every studio album.

-Early life and career
+Early life

 Tipton was born on 25 October 1947, in Blackheath, Staffordshire, to Olive and Doug Tipton.
 He attended Olive Hill Primary School when he was about five years old.
 His brother, Gary, was a guitar player for a local band called the Atlantics.
 Early on, Tipton was taught to play the piano by his mother.

 Tipton learned to play guitar at age 19 with his first guitar being a Hofner acoustic guitar.
-He would then play on a Rickenbacker until he was able to afford a Fender Stratocaster.
-This guitar would become his main live guitar until it was stolen at a show.
-Tipton soon bought a black Stratocaster and, later, a Gibson SG afterwards with money he received to replace his old guitar.
-Both of these guitars can be seen when Judas Priest played on the Old Grey Whistle Test in 1975.
+He would then play a Rickenbacker until he was able to afford a Fender Stratocaster.
+This guitar would become his main live guitar until it was stolen after a show in Newcastle.
+Tipton soon bought a black Stratocaster and, later, a Gibson SG Special afterwards with money he received to replace his stolen guitar.
+He can be seen playing both of these guitars during Judas Priest's appearance on The Old Grey Whistle Test in 1975.

-Tipton lives in the village of Romsley, Worcestershire, in the West Midlands near Birmingham, England, and has a state-of-the-art recording studio built next to his home.
-During the 1980s he also bought a property in Spain.
-He is or was married and has two children—Karina and Rick—born in 1981 and 1986, respectively, both of whom were featured on his solo album Baptizm of Fire.
-Tipton and former Judas Priest bandmate K.K.
-Downing are long-time tennis players and also both of them took up golf during an early 1980s American tour with Def Leppard.